Aishat-Akinyemi/Aishat-Akinyemi/README.md

 - 🌱 I'm currently building a web3 hackathon project, and strengthening my Rust by building a blockchain in Rust.
 - 👯 I’m looking to collaborate on hackathons where I can work on the smartcontracts and you work on FE.
-- 🤔 I’m looking for help with job recommendations, connections and gigs.
+- 🤔 I’m open to work and would appreciate web3 software development job recommendations, and technical writing gigs.
 - 💬 Ask me about web3, decentralization and security.
 - ⚡ Fun facts: I enjoy reading or watching thrillers, non-fiction/documentaries.
 My fav TV series is Becker and I binge watch  cooking shows  when bored😋.
   As an undergrad, I used to work as a sales representative for Avon SA.
 I would love to learn how to ride a bicycle and swim.